gsbDBI/ghana-recovr-rct/analysis/ghana_recovr_analysis.md

 #### Secondary analyses

-As exploratory analyses, we will test the following potential moderators for the effect of treatment on each of our DV’s: gender and education level.
-To test these hypotheses, we will run the regression described in Section 5 above with an added interaction between our treatment indicator and an indicator for the moderator being tested (gender or education level).
+As exploratory analyses, we test the following potential moderators for the effect of treatment on each of our DV’s: gender and education level.
+To test these hypotheses, we run the regressions described in Section 5 above with an added interaction between our treatment indicator and an indicator for the moderator being tested (gender or education level).

 ```r